 - philosophy of mind

-Exactly two letters of recommendation are required.
-The letters should be detailed, address the applicant’s suitability for study/research in cognitive science, and provide an evaluation of the candidate’s previous research experience (if relevant) and future promise, as well as contact information.
-Recommenders submit their letters online.
-Instructions are provided in the application.
+- Two Letters of Recommendation: Exactly two. letters that are detailed, address the applicant’s suitability for study/research in cognitive science, and provide an evaluation of the candidate’s previous research experience (if relevant) and future promise, as well as contact information.

 Research Proposal: For the Research-Track.
 Specific required content is detailed below.